FMC-DETR: Frequency-Decoupled Multi-Domain Coordination for Aerial-View Object Detection: Experiments

 \subsection{Implementation Details}

-All experiments are conducted on an NVIDIA GeForce RTX 4090D GPU.
-To ensure fair and reproducible comparisons, our method is built upon the RT-DETR \cite{zhao2024detrs} baseline and is trained from scratch without using any pretrained weights or additional training strategies, except for Mosaic data augmentation.
-Unless otherwise specified, the input resolution during both training and testing is fixed at 640$\times$640.
-The network is trained for 200 epochs using the AdamW optimizer with a momentum of 0.9, a weight decay of 0.0005, a batch size of 4, and an initial learning rate of 0.0001.
-We evaluate performance primarily using the COCO-style Average Precision (AP), along with additional AP scores at different thresholds and object scales, including AP$_{50}$, AP$_{75}$, AP$_{S}$, AP$_{M}$, and AP$_{L}$.
+All experiments are conducted using PyTorch 2.3 with Python 3.10 on an NVIDIA GeForce RTX 4090D GPU (24 GB).
+To ensure fair and reproducible comparisons, our method is built upon the RT-DETR \cite{zhao2024detrs} baseline and trained from scratch without using any pretrained weights or multi-scale training strategies.
+Mosaic augmentation is employed during training to improve data diversity and robustness.
+Unless otherwise specified, the input resolution is fixed at 640$\times$640 during both training and testing.
+The network is trained for 200 epochs using the AdamW optimizer, with a momentum of 0.9, a weight decay of 0.0005, a batch size of 4, and an initial learning rate of 0.0001.
+We evaluate performance primarily using the COCO-style Average Precision (AP), along with additional metrics at different IoU thresholds and object scales, including AP$_{50}$, AP$_{75}$, and AP$_{S}$.